NHS terms and conditions of service

 When this happens, it is common practice for staff to be paid on the minimum of the band until confirmation of previous salary (such as a copy of the last payslip or and contract) has been received from the former NHS employer.
 Once this confirmation has been received, any necessary adjustment should be backdated to your start date with the new employer

 |Staff with a break in NHS employment||The handbook does not state how you should have your starting pay calculated if you have had a break in NHS employment.

 Under local policy, management and Human Resources (HR) are likely to have the discretion to take into account previous NHS service.
 Generally, there would be no obligation to pay new starters with previous NHS service higher than the bottom of the pay band, unless the employer's policy explicitly states this must be taken into account.

 |Staff without previous NHS employment||Staff without previous NHS employment would normally be appointed to receive the minimum of the pay band.
 However NHS employers do have the discretion to take into consideration previous experience that may be relevant to NHS employment.|

 Under AfC individuals may be moved into a higher pay band where it is necessary to fill a post on a temporary basis when a vacancy is unfilled (but being advertised), or the post is being held open for someone who is due to return - for example from maternity leave or long term sick leave.

 Your pay should be set either at the minimum of the new pay band or, if this would result in no pay increase, at the first pay point in the band which would deliver an increase in pay.
 In circumstances where you are not required to carry out the full responsibilities of the post, pay will be determined by job evaluation.
-See sections 6.31 and 6.32 and/or section 6 6.18 to 6.20 of the handbook for staff in England and Wales.
-In Scotland and Northern Ireland, see sections 6.32 to 6.34.
+See section 6 of the AfC handbook, as applicable to the country in which you work.